 The 12 algorithms in this plugin go from tight rooms to large halls, providing a wide range of reverb possibilities.
-The parameters are adjusted by dedicated knobs and there are two EQs, one at the input, another at the output.
-There are also over 60 built-in presets based on common instruments.
+The parameters are adjusted by dedicated knobs, and there are two EQs, one at the input, another at the output.
+There are also over 60 built-in presets based on standard instruments.

 - Comp: turning this knob will make the reverb tail grow louder and apparent.
 Sounds great on snares, claps, and percussion in general.